Beggar by the Gate

 Acts 3:22-23

 When John the Baptist started his ministry, the religious leaders asked him, "Why baptizest thou then, if thou be not that Christ, nor Elias, neither that prophet?"
 (John 1:25).
 They expected three different figures to appear in the end time: Christ, Elijah, and the prophet mentioned by Moses.
 Thus, when preaching in Solomon's Porch, Peter enlightened the Jews as to the true significance of Moses' prophecy.
-The prophet Moses foresaw was the same person as Christ.
+The prophet whom Moses foresaw was the same person as Christ.

 Pondering a Question